-Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
+Separate financial statements are provided for governmental funds, and proprietary funds, even though the latter are excluded from the government-wide financial statements.
 Major individual governmental funds and major individual enterprise funds are reported as separate columns in the fund financial statements.